 Late in the afternoon on April 24, 2018 the officer noted a black pickup truck with license plates that were not authorized to be used on that vehicle.
 Upon conducting the traffic stop, the officer approached the driver and was surprised to find that where the driver’s proper, manufacturer’s designed and installed seat should be…there was a collapsible, blue lawn chair.

 Amongst the various safety issues documented by the officer were a broken windshield obscuring the driver’s forward view, a defective door that effectively trapped the driver inside the vehicle, an insecure load in the box of the truck, and (not surprisingly…) no seatbelts present where they should be for the driver.

-The young driver was also charged for driving on a suspended licence and for having no valid insurance for the vehicle.
+The young driver was also charged for driving on a suspended license and for having no valid insurance for the vehicle.

 Given the serious nature of the drive under suspension and no insurance charges, it is likely that all of the charges may have been issued by way of summons.
 This potentially opens up the range of penalties that could be assigned by the court in the other offences.
 For example, Use Plate Not Authorized for Vehicle falls under section 12(1)(d) of the Highway Traffic Act.
 When this offence is issued by way of a standard ticket, it would come with a set fine of $140 ($170 in total-payable fine once the $25 victim fine surcharge and $5 court cost is added in).
 However, once this offence is issued by way of summons, the following penalty section would apply:

 “is guilty of an offence and on conviction is liable to a fine of not less than $100 and not more than $1,000 or to imprisonment for not more than thirty days, or to both, and in addition the person’s license or permit may be suspended for not more than six months.”